▌How many towns in Vermont spray pesticides along roads to kill adult mosquitoes?

 The protocols for roadside ULV spraying are most effective when an entire grid of closely spaced roads in a village or suburb is sprayed.
 This can eliminate a proportion of the adult mosquitoes over an area large enough that mosquitoes from outside the spray zone cannot quickly reinvade.
 This strategy is viable in only a tiny portion of the BLSG District where there are closely spaced roads.
 Evening spraying along most spray routes in the BLSG District might have a negligible effect on mosquito numbers by the time people leave their houses the next morning.

 ▌Can you request that no pesticides be sprayed along roads adjacent to your property?

 Yes, landowners can mail a letter requesting that no spraying occur along their property.
-The letter must be submitted each year by early April and must include a map of the property.
+The letter must be submitted each year and must include a map of the property.
 Property maps are available for free from Moosalamoo Woods & Waters.

 BLSG has offered contradictory information in the past which suggested that they accept these opt-out request by email as well as snail mail and that if you previously submitted a tax map you don’t need to include it again.

 ▌If you opt out of roadside pesticide spraying, will your property be protected from pesticides?

 If a landowner opts out of adulticide spraying, the property boundaries along the road are marked and spraying stops when the BLSG truck reaches the boundary.
 However, according to the BLSG website, the ultra-low volume droplets kill mosquitoes up to 150 feet from the road and could harm honey bees up to 300 feet from the road.
 It is clear that substantial concentrations of pesticide can drift onto properties even if the truck does not spray continuously along the road frontage.